My Thoughts On Purplebricks – Read It If You Want

 Visit websiteVisit website

-That said, the reality is both Yopa and Purplebricks are among the most expensive online estate agents on the market – and there are plenty of low-cost alternatives to Purplebricks (and Yopa).
+That said, the reality is both Yopa and Purplebricks are among the most expensive online estate agents on the market – there are plenty of low-cost alternatives to Purplebricks (and Yopa) to choose from.

 Exhibit A: